Will Nicholls State cover the spread vs. SE Louisiana? Betting Trends, Record ATS

 Nicholls State Betting Records & Stats

-- Nicholls State and its opponents have combined to score more than 139.5 points in five of 10 games this season.
+- Nicholls State's 10 games this season have gone over this contest's total of 138.5 points five times.

-- The average total in Nicholls State's contests this year is 151.1, 11.6 more points than this game's over/under.
+- Nicholls State has an average total of 151.1 in its outings this year, 12.6 more points than this matchup's over/under.

 - Nicholls State (6-4-0 ATS) has covered the spread 60% of the time, 14.5% more often than SE Louisiana (5-6-0) this season.